-In addition to status tracking information, the user can receive notification when a note is opened or deleted.
+In addition to status tracking information, the user can receive notification when a note is opened or declined.
 Choose from the following notification options:

-- None (Default): The user does not receive notification. - Mail Receipt: The user receives a mail message stating that the recipient opened or deleted the note. - Notify: The user receives notification through GroupWise Notify when the recipient opens or deletes the note. - Notify and Mail: The user receives notification through GroupWise Notify and a mail message.
+- None (Default): The user does not receive notification. - Mail Receipt: The user receives a mail message stating that the recipient opened, accepted, or declined the note. - Notify: The user receives notification through GroupWise Notify when the recipient opens, accepts, or declines the note. - Notify and Mail: The user receives notification through GroupWise Notify and a mail message.